 11. Buying new furniture

 Each country has a different voltage system, which makes certain electronic appliances (eg. fridges, washing machines) incompatible once they move countries.
 For example, the voltage in the UK is a mighty 240V while in the US it’s only 120V, so many electronic appliances bought in the UK will not have enough power in the States.
-A voltage converter can help in certain cases, but sometimes you’ll just have to buy new/second-hand and leave your old stuff behind.
+A voltage converter can help in certain cases, but sometimes you’ll just have to buy new/second-hand and leave your old items behind.

 What next?